Denmark, Wisconsin: Education

-All Saints Catholic School is also located in the village, serving grades 4k-8.

 Government

 Denmark is governed by a village board consisting of six members, and the village president.
 The village president and board members serve two-year terms.
 The board enacts local ordinances and approves the budget.
 The village also elects a Municipal Court Judge, who serves a four-year term.

 Denmark is represented by Mike Gallagher (R) in the United States House of Representatives, and by Ron Johnson (R) and Tammy Baldwin (D) in the United States Senate.
 Frank Lasee (R) represents Denmark in the Wisconsin State Senate, and Andre Jacque (R) represents Denmark in the Wisconsin State Assembly.